-- methodName Name of the main method to run.
-For the sake of compatibility with the original unittest class, you should not set this. - name (avocado.core.test.TestID) Pretty name of the test name.
+• methodName - Name of the main method to run.
+For the sake of compatibility with the original unittest class, you should not set this.

+- name (avocado.core.test.TestID) Pretty name of the test name.
 For normal tests, written with the avocado API, this should not be set.
-This is reserved for internal Avocado use, such as when running random executables as tests.

-- base_logdir Directory where test logs should go.
-If None provided a temporary directory will be created. - job The job that this test is part of.
+This is reserved for internal Avocado use, such as when running random executables as tests. - base_logdir Directory where test logs should go.
+If None provided a temporary directory will be created. - config(dict) the job configuration, usually set by command line options and argument parsing actual_time_start = -1